yebof/yebof.github.io/_pages/service.md

 - IEEE Journal on Selected Areas in Communications (JSAC).
 - IEEE Transactions on Mobile Computing (TMC).
 - ACM Transactions on Knowledge Discovery from Data (TKDD).
+- IEEE Transactions on Network and Service Management (TNSM).
 - IEEE Communications Surveys and Tutorials (COMST).
 - IEEE Transactions on Systems, Man and Cybernetics: Systems (TSMC).
 - IEEE Transactions on Reliability.